peterhartree/notes/src/people/index.md

 # People
 An incomplete list of people I am grateful to have learned from.
 Each entry includes some remarks and suggested entry points.

-I’ve started writing these mostly for myself, as an exercise in appreciation.
+I’m writing these mostly for myself, as an exercise in appreciation.

-Most entries are brief notes written in minutes, not hours.
+Most entries are written in minutes or hours, not days.
 I’m adding people fairly randomly, when they come to mind and I feel motivated to write about them.

 If this exercise proves useful, I will improve the entries.